AlanLeAI/MovieNet/README.md

 ## 🌟 Features

 - **Real-Time Commenting**: Dive into movies with a community-driven commenting system that updates in real-time.
 Share thoughts and insights on scenes as they unfold, enhancing the communal viewing experience.

-- **Interactive Chat Rooms**: Join chat rooms that connect you with other viewers.
-Discuss movies, share recommendations, and build a community of movie lovers.

 - **Secure User Authentication**: Sign in seamlessly using Google or traditional email/password methods.
 Our integration with Firebase ensures your data is secure and access is smooth.